 PIMCO Total Return Fund - The investment seeks maximum total return, consistent with preservation of capital and prudent investment management.
-Investments are made primarily in a diversified portfolio of investment-grade, fixed-income securities of varying maturities, and can include U.S. Government and corporate bond securities, mortgage and other asset backed securities, U.S. dollar and non U.S. dollar denominated securities of non U.S. issuers, and money market instruments.
+Investments are made primarily in a diversified portfolio of investment-grade, fixed-income securities of varying maturities, and can include U.S. Government and corporate bond securities, mortgage and other asset backed securities, U.S. dollar and non-U.S. dollar denominated securities of non-U.S. issuers, and money market instruments.
+The Plan exited this fund during 2014 and entered into the Metropolitan West Total Return Bond Fund.